 Dissertation: "Minor-Peninsular Genres; or, Genealogies of Cold War Chinese-Malayan Writing"

-Mr. Wong utilizes Chinese-language sources to historicize the emergence of minor forms and genres, such as life-writings, communist reportage, anecdotal histories, and philosophical essays in relation to the conceptual histories of wenhua Zhongguo (cultural China), and Malaiya (Malaya), Nanyang (South Seas), Mahua (Chinese-Malaysia), respectively.
-He argues that semi-literary Mahua phenomena are ironically crucial to the writing and rewriting of Mahua literary histories to propose an alternative vision of colonial power and postwar modernity that is critical of national and global institutional histories.
-The CEAS Faculty Selection Committee concurred that Mr. Wong, an energetic, imaginative, engaged academic and poet, is conducting groundbreaking work in the study of "sinophone" literatures that challenges the prevalent interpretations of a tradition, a period, and a number of authors.
-They commended Mr. Wong on his abilities and readiness to challenge existing positions at such an early stage in his career and viewed this as indicative of his promising career.
+Nicholas utilizes Chinese-language sources to historicize the emergence of minor forms and genres, such as life-writings, communist reportage, anecdotal histories, and philosophical essays in relation to the conceptual histories of wenhua Zhongguo (cultural China), and Malaiya (Malaya), Nanyang (South Seas), Mahua (Chinese-Malaysia), respectively.
+He argues that semi-literary Mahua phenomena are ironically crucial to the writing and rewiting of Mahua literary histories to propose an alternative vision of colonial power and postwar modernity that is critical of national and global institutional histories.
+The CEAS Faculty Selection Committee concurred that Nicholas, an energetic, imaginative, engaged academic and poet, is conducting groundbreaking work in the study of "sinophone" literatures that challenges the prevalent interpretations of a tradition, a period, and a number of authors.
+They commended Nichola on his abilities and readiness to challenge existing positions at sch an early stage in his career and viewed this as an indicative of his promising career.
 They viewed his work as striving to shape a new, less chauvinistic, more cosmopolitan literary sensibility for the Chinese world, that will ultimately benefit Chinese literature as written and read in China.

 The Kei-on Chan Dissertation Prize in Modern Chinese Studies is in honor of some of the distinguished historians Mr. Kei-on Chan studied under during his time at the University of Chicago, namely, Professors Ho Ping-ti, William McNeil, Tsou Tang, and Tsien Tsuen-Hsuin.
 This prize is in recognition of the outstanding achievements of those scholars and their inspiring dedication to education.